mantasu/cs231n/README.md

 ## About
 ### Overview
 These are my solutions for the **CS231n** course assignments offered by Stanford University (Spring 2021).
+Solutions work for further years like 2022.
 Inline questions are explained in detail, the code is brief and commented (see examples below).
 From what I investigated, these should be the shortest code solutions (excluding open-ended challenges).
 In assignment 2, _DenseNet_ is used in _PyTorch_ notebook and _ResNet_ in _TensorFlow_ notebook.

 > Check out the solutions for **[CS224n](https://github.com/mantasu/cs224n)**.
 From what I checked, they contain more comprehensive explanations than others.